rahilsharma110393/callbacks-promises-async-await/README.md

 Step 1: Install latest node in your system.
 Step 2: Clone this repository.
-Step 3: Open Terminal/Command prompt and run 'node app'.
+Step 3: Open Terminal/Command prompt and run 'node app' or 'npm start'.

 # For API calls